influxdata/telegraf/plugins/inputs/synproxy/README.md

 # Synproxy Input Plugin

 The synproxy plugin gathers the synproxy counters.
+Synproxy is a Linux netfilter module used for SYN attack mitigation.
+The use of synproxy is documented in `man iptables-extensions` under the SYNPROXY section.

 ### Configuration